-Iluka respects and encourages workplace diversity and strives to create a flexible and inclusive workplace environment to attract and retain the best people.
+lluka respects and encourages workplace diversity and strives to create a flexible and inclusive workplace environment to attract and retain the best people.
 Our commitment to diversity and inclusion is embedded in our corporate strategy and supported by our values of integrity, respect, courage, accountability and collaboration.
+This commitment is underpinned by Iluka's Diversity and Inclusion Policy, which can be found in the Governance section of Iluka's website.

-Iluka is committed to:
+lluka is committed to:

-- promoting awareness of diversity within Iluka; - integrating workplace diversity principles into company activities; - supporting skills development, aligned to the needs of Iluka, in communities in which Iluka operates; - attracting, developing and retaining employees across various age ranges, people with disability, women and indigenous people; and - creating a flexible and inclusive workplace culture which assists employees to balance their responsibilities.
+- promoting awareness of diversity within Iluka; - integrating workplace diversity principles into company activities; - supporting skills development, aligned to the needs of lluka, in communities in which Iluka operates; - attracting, developing and retaining employees across various age ranges, people with disability, women and indigenous people; and - creating a flexible and inclusive workplace culture which assists employees to balance their responsibilities.